RachieCodes/Rachiesqueek/README.md

 - 👋 Hi, I’m Rachel Johnson!
-- 👀 I’m interested in web devlopment, machine learning, programing languages, NPL, and AI.
+- 👀 I’m interested in web devlopment, machine learning, programing languages, NLP, and AI.
-- 🌱 I’m currently a graduate from UNT and I am currently learning from passion projects.
+- 🌱 I’m currently a software developer and I am currently learning from passion projects.
 - 📫 You can reach me using my email: Rachel.Johnson.2000@live.com

 <!---